jes-n/shiny-searchbar/README.md

 #### Demo

+Try the demo on shinyapps [here](https://affeinated.shinyapps.io/shinySearchbar/)!

-The installation includes a demo that can be run with the following (in the R command line):
+It is also included in the installation and can be run locally with the following (in the R command line):

 ```R
 shinySearchbar:::demo()